 History abounds in Carthage, the county seat that was founded by Scottish immigrants and incorporated in 1796.
 The town’s historic district, listed on the National Register of Historic Places, has more than 50 pre-Civil War homes and buildings that offer a step back in time along its tree-lined streets.

 The Carthage Historical Museum is an ideal place to learn more about the town’s heritage, including the Tyson and Jones Buggy Company that earned a reputation during the late 19th century for producing the "Cadillac of carriages."
 If you’re planning a trip in May, the town celebrates every year with a festival that features vintage buggies, antique tractors, classic cars and live entertainment.
-And soon enough you’ll even be able to cheers to the town’s history in the former Tyson and Jones Buggy Factory building itself; Southern Pines Brewing Company bought the space in 2022 and plans on turning it into a brewery and restaurant.
+One of the coolest – and newest – parts?
+You can cheers to the town’s history in the former Tyson and Jones Buggy Factory building itself; in May 2024, Southern Pines Brewing Company opened The Buggy Factory, a restaurant, bar, outdoor performance venue and speakeasy.

-A striking visual introduction to the town’s roots is the Mural Trail with its five expansive installations downtown spotlighting significant people and places.
+A striking visual introduction to the town’s roots is the Mural Trail with its expansive installations downtown spotlighting significant people and places.
 During your stroll, check out Buggy Town Coffee for house-roasted brews and teas, plus breakfast and lunch items.
 Or hit The Soup Company for homemade soups, salads and sandwiches.
-And everybody in town is looking forward to late 2022, when Pik-n-Pig – an iconic local institution that’s been serving up barbecue and fixings for more than 40 years but was destroyed by a fire in 2021 – is expected to reopen.
+And visitors and locals alike cherish Pik-n-Pig, an iconic institution that’s been serving up barbecue and fixings for more than 40 years.

 Shop for Local Creations in Robbins